Jimmy Durante: Allusions and references in animation

 A Durante-like voice was also used for Marvel Comics superhero the Thing in the Hanna-Barbera cartoon Fred and Barney Meet the Thing.
 The voice and appearance of Crispy, the mascot for Crispy Critters cereal, was also based on Durante.
 In Mickey Mouse Works, a character named Mortimer Mouse (voiced by Maurice LaMarche) was based on Durante, complete with the "ha-cha-cha!".
-One of the main characters in Terrytoons' Heckle and Jeckle cartoon series also takes to imitating Jimmy in 1948's "Taming The Cat" ("Get a couple of song birds today...").
+One of the main characters in Terrytoons' Heckle and Jeckle cartoon series also takes to imitating Jimmy in 1948's "Taming the Cat" ("Get a couple of song birds today…").

 Legacy

 Since Durante's death, his songs have featured in several films.
-Dan Aykroyd and Kim Basinger performed impressions of Durante from The Man Who Came to Dinner singing "Did You Ever Have the Feeling" in 1988's My Stepmother Is an Alien.
-His performance of "Young at Heart" was featured in City Slickers (1991) and his versions of "As Time Goes By" and "Make Someone Happy" played over the opening and closing credits of Sleepless in Seattle (1993).
+Dan Aykroyd and Kim Basinger performed impressions of Durante from The Man Who Came to Dinner, singing "Did You Ever Have the Feeling" in 1988's My Stepmother Is an Alien.
+His performance of "Young at Heart" was featured in City Slickers (1991), and his versions of "As Time Goes By" and "Make Someone Happy" played over the opening and closing credits of Sleepless in Seattle (1993).
 Michael J. Fox performed an impression of Durante singing "Inka Dinka Doo" in 1994's Greedy.
-His rendition of "Smile" featured in the film, and trailer for, Joker (2019).
-His rendition of "The Glory of Love" was also used in the end credits of the horror film Orphan (2009), and in its prequel Orphan: First Kill (2022), with a rendition of it sung by Isabelle Fuhrman.
+His rendition of "Smile" was in the film Joker (2019) and its trailer.
+His rendition of "The Glory of Love" was also used in the end credits of the horror film Orphan (2009), and in its prequel, Orphan: First Kill (2022), with a rendition of it sung by Isabelle Fuhrman.
+His song "The Day I Read a Book" is regularly played on NPR's Weekend Edition before author interviews and reviews.
+His work is also featured in sketches by British comedians Morecambe and Wise.
+His rendition of "I'll Be Seeing You" was used in the 2024 film Deadpool & Wolverine as the titular duo go through a sling ring made by the film's main antagonist, Cassandra Nova.